HPCRL/STeF/README.md

 In this code, we present an innovative design space exploration for sparse CPD.
 Our exploration covers various factors, including whether partial MTTKRP results should be saved, different mode permutations, and modeling the total volume of data movement to and from memory.
 Additionally, we propose a fine-grained load balancing method that supports higher levels of parallelization.

 This repository houses the C++ implementation of our proposed techniques and optimizations discussed in the paper.
 By leveraging this code, you can explore different strategies to enhance the performance and efficiency of sparse CPD.
 Our implementations include features such as saving partial MTTKRP results, mode permutations, and minimizing data movement to and from memory.
-Furthermore, we introduce a fine-grained load balancing method that enables efficient parallelization.
+Furthermore, we introduce a fine-grained load-balancing method that enables efficient parallelization.

 ## Paper